top of page

 Director

-Annemarie has improved hearing outcomes in remote Australia, established hearing services to underprivileged international communities through not-for-profit organisations, and driven hearing aid adoption rates by providing education to hearing clinics throughout Australia.
-Her resumé includes Doctor of Audiology, University of Florida, Masters in Clinical Audiology, University of Queensland, The Tinnitus & Hyperacusis Masterclass, University College London, and National trainer for Lyric hearing devices, and she is a full member of Audiology Australia.
+Annemarie has improved outcomes in remote Australia, established services to underprivileged international communities through not-for-profit organisations, and driven hearing aid adoption rates by providing education to clinics throughout Australia.
+Her resumé includes Doctor of Audiology, University of Florida, Masters in Clinical Audiology, University of Queensland, The Tinnitus & Hyperacusis Masterclass, University College London, and National trainer for Lyric devices, and she is a full member of Audiology Australia.

 Jenna Turner